esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 - [exercises](#exercises), both for self study and for classroom use

 Ideally, all modules contain all elements.
-In the current state of the project, however, we are aware that modules shift and may be split up or combined with others.
+In the current state of the project, however, modules are still shifting and may be split up or combined with others.
 Therefore, the focus at this point is to accumulate material and to create a structure that makes sense.
 Completing all elements will be done at a future stage.